yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-05-23-prometheus.md

 4. Prometheus Operator: For more advanced Kubernetes setups, the Prometheus Operator offers additional functionalities and automation.
 It simplifies the deployment, management, and scaling of Prometheus instances within your Kubernetes cluster.

-By considering these four installation possibilities, you can choose the approach that best fits your requirements and environment.

 ## Metrics
 <img src="/images/post-20230523/prom-metrics.png" alt="how to pull metrics by prometheus" style="border: 1px solid  gray;">